 - Positive attitude

-Applications are judged solely on their own merit.
-They are evaluated “blindly” (without any identifying information) and are ranked on a point system.
+Written applications and video submissions are judged solely on their own merit and are ranked on a point system.
 Specifics about the point system can be found below.

-I have heard that the application evaluation is a blind process.
-What does “blind process” mean?
+I have heard that the acceptance process has historically been “blind”.
+What does that mean?

 Once the SAVPs are given the applications, what are the steps taken to review/rate/score each application?

-After the identifying information is removed, the applications are printed.
-Half are given to each SAVP.
-The SAVPs each read and rate the applications on a numeric system (described in detail below).
-Once they are finished with their respective halves, they switch piles and read the other half of the applications.
+The SAVPs will review and rate the applications on a numeric system.
 Both SAVPs review ALL applications and rate them individually, not as a team.
 Each SAVP has a rating/scoring sheet on which they record their scores.
 They cannot view each other’s score sheets.
-Once both SAVPs finish reading/scoring all applications, we come back together and average each applicant’s score from the 2 scores received by the SAVPs.
+Once both SAVPs finish reviewing/scoring all applications, we come back together and average each applicant’s score from the 2 scores received by the SAVPs.

 If I’m a senior who has never been to Camp Jenny, do I get any priority?